 A person’s license can be suspended for many reasons, including a DUI, leaving the scene of an accident, repeated moving violations, or failing to carry car insurance, just to name a few.
-If you’re in this position you are probably wondering, “does a suspended license affect insurance?”
-The answer is yes, you can have car insurance with suspended license, it just might be more of a hassle and will likely cost more.
+If you’re in this position, you are probably wondering if a suspended license affects insurance.
+The answer is yes.
+You can have car insurance with a suspended license, but it might be more of a hassle and will likely cost more.

 For a free legal consultation, call 800-537-8185